bruker-biosensors/minuit2.net/README.md

 - Support for data with unknown uncertainties
 - Support for cancelling active minimization processes

+Unlike the original library, which exposes a stateful and imperative API, Minuit2.NET adopts a functional approach centered on statelessness and referential transparency.
+Shared mutable state and side effects are avoided to enhance testability, composability, and predictability, aligning with modern .NET functional programming practices.

 ## Project Structure

 - **minuit2.net/**: Main C# library containing the .NET API